Menu

 Once a student and/or parent opts into the program during school registration, the student is able to use their FPS Student ID card as a Fargo Public Library card.
 By making it easier to get a public library account, we hope students utilize and enjoy our available collection, resources, and services.
 This includes checking out materials, downloading eBooks and eAudiobooks, researching with our online resources, and using our computers and printers.

-This program is currently offered to Fargo Public School students in grades K-12.
+This program is currently offered to Fargo Public School students in grades Pre-K – 12.

 Learn more about how this program works here or contact the Main Library Circulation Desk at 701.241.1472.

-My First Library Card
+My First Library Card image 2025

-Library Cards for Kids
+"My First Library Card" for Kids

-The Fargo Public Library is in the business of building readers and what better way than to celebrate our youngest community members!
+The Fargo Public Library is in the business of building readers, and what better way than to celebrate our youngest community members!
 Did you know that beginning at birth you can get your child a Fargo Public Library card and open the door to all of the excellent materials and services offered by your library?
-Children from birth through age 7 who have never held a Fargo Public Library Card are welcome to apply for a distinctive My First Library Card.
+Children ages birth through age 7 who are getting their very first Fargo Public Library Card can choose the special "My First Library Card" design.
 The unique design will make any child feel special as they proudly check out books, music CDs, and other materials all on their own.

-Children who share books with parents from an early age have better success learning to read which leads to success in school and beyond.
-Make it a family event and get everyone a card since children who see adults reading are more likely to enjoy reading themselves.
+Children who share books with parents from an early age have better success learning to read, which leads to success in school and beyond.
+Make it a family event and get everyone a card, since children who see adults reading are more likely to enjoy reading themselves.

 For more information about the My First Library Card program or other Fargo Public Library programs and services, please contact Children’s Services at 701.241.1495.
 Stop by any Fargo Public Library locations and get the whole family library cards today!